The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Overdose symptoms may include extreme drowsiness, pinpoint pupils, confusion, cold and clammy skin, weak pulse, shallow breathing, fainting, or breathing that stops.

-What should I avoid while taking D-Tann HC (diphenhydramine, hydrocodone, and phenylephrine)?
+What should I avoid while taking D-Tann HC?

 This medication may cause blurred vision and may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

-Drinking alcohol can increase certain side effects of diphenhydramine, hydrocodone, and phenylephrine.
+Drinking alcohol can increase certain side effects of D-Tann HC.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.